ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * The "batch selector", which encodes parameters used to determine the batch being aggregated.
 The value depends on the query type for the task:

-    * For time-interval tasks, the request specifies the batch interval.
+    * For time_interval tasks, the request specifies the batch interval.

-    * For fixed-size tasks, the request specifies the batch ID.
+    * For fixed_size tasks, the request specifies the batch ID.

   The indicated query type MUST match the task's query type.
 Otherwise, the Helper MUST abort with "queryMismatch".